Early Signs of Ovarian Cancer

 - Losing weight though you aren’t trying to

-Keep this in mind: Even though these symptoms can be signs of ovarian cancer, it’s more likely they are caused by something else.
+Keep in mind that even though these things can be signs of ovarian cancer, it’s more likely that something else is causing them.

 When to Call the Doctor

-Because the symptoms linked to ovarian cancer are common and somewhat vague, it’s hard to know when to call the doctor.
-You should get checked if the symptoms:
+Because the signs of ovarian cancer are common and somewhat vague, it’s hard to know when to call the doctor.
+Get checked out if your symptoms:

 - Are new to you